laike9m/Cyberbrain/docs/Development.md

 - `make proto_compile`

-   Run it after you've changed any `.proto` file generate language specific code for proto.
-Only
+   Run it after you've changed any `.proto` file to generate language specific code for protos.